 When reading this book, have fun exploring all of the different shapes!
 Don’t worry about children remembering the shape names; just use the shape terms naturally as they arise and children will pick up the words as they build their vocabulary.
 For an additional art activity, have children focus on making one shape.
 You can put out straight edges (such as rulers) and tracing shapes to help them get started.
 First, have children focus on making triangles — 3-sided shapes of all different sizes and lengths of sides.
 They can create sailboats, buildings, ladders, or anything else they can imagine.
 Next, have them focus on quadrilaterals.
 They can create windows, buildings, boxes, books, toys, or anything they can imagine.
 Continue on with pentagons (5-sided shapes).

 Shapes (Math Counts) by Henry Pluckrose

-A great book to get children thinking about the shapes they see in the world around them.
-The first few pages ask children to run their finger around the edge of a square, circle, rectangle, hexagon, and triangle.
-Then there is a page showing three different squares and the next page showing five different triangles that ask children to look at how they are similar and different.
-The next part of the book is great for talking about going on a shape hunt—there are photographs where children can find rectangles, squares, triangles, circles in the real world — even hexagons in the honeycomb.
-On page 16, the author introduces the word tessellation to describe shapes that fit together without leaving spaces.
-While the word is probably new to children, its probably a concept they have experienced when building in the block area or making designs with the pattern blocks.
+This is a great book to get children thinking about the shapes that they see in the world around them.
+The first few pages ask children to run their finger along the edges of a square, circle, rectangle, hexagon, and triangle.
+Then there is a page showing three different squares and another page showing five different triangles.
+The book asks children to look at how the shapes are similar and different.
+The next part of the book is great for talking about going on a shape hunt!
+There are photographs for children to find rectangles, squares, triangles, and circles in the real world — even hexagons in a honeycomb!
+On page 16, the author introduces the word tessellation to describe shapes that fit together without leaving any spaces.
+Although this word is probably new to children, it is a concept that they have experienced when building with blocks or making designs with pattern blocks.

-Math extension.
-Go on a shape hunt in your classroom, your school, and outside.
-Find circles such as clocks, knobs, or stools.
-Find rectangles in windows, art paper, or photographs.
-Have children cut out their own shapes and glue them onto paper to make pictures and designs.
+For an additional activity, go on a shape hunt in your classroom, your bedroom, and outside.
+Find circles such as clocks, doorknobs, and stools.
+Find rectangles such as windows, art paper, and photographs.
+Can you find a triangle in your lunch?